-9.1 OBJECTIVE 1: APPOINTMENT OF AN ENVIRONMENTAL CONTROL OFFICER
+9.1 OBJECTIVE 1: APPOINTMENT OF AN ECO AND ENVIRONMENTAL AUDITOR

-7.1 OBJECTIVE 1.
-AFFOINIMENT OF AN ENVIRONMENTAL CONTROL OFFICER Impact Management Objective: To appoint a suitably qualified and experienced Environmental Control Officer.
-Potential impact to avoid Failure to appoint an ECO will result in non-compliance with the requirements of the EMPr.
-Impact Management Outcome The requirements of the EMPr are implemented and monitored during all phases of the development, which will promote Impact Management Outcome sound environmental management on site.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Mitigation measure Responsible party Time period A suitably qualified and experi enced Environmental Control Officer must be appointed before any Beaufort West Municipality / During design phase activities commence on site.
-Engineers • The appointed ECO must adhere to the requirements stated in Chapter 15 and any other requirements specified in the Environmental Authorisation. • The appointed ECO must be advised of the construction start date, before any activities commence on site so that the ECO can perform a pre-commencement inspection and plan for environmental awareness training of construction workers.
+9.1 OBJECTIVE 1: AFFOINIMENT OF AN ECO AND ENVIRONMENTAL AUDITOR Impact Management Objective: To appoint a suitably qualified and experienced ECO and Environmental Auditor.
+Potential impact to avoid Failure to appoint an ECO and Environmental Auditor will result in non-compliance with the requirements of the EMPr.
+Impact Management Outcome The requirements of the EMPr are implemented and monitored during all phases of the development, which will promote impact Management Outcome sound environmental management on site.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period A suitably qualified and experienced Environmental Auditor must be appointed before any activities commence on site.
+Beaufort West Municipality During design phase A suitably qualified and experienced ECO must be appointed before any activities commence on site.
+The appointed ECO must adhere to the requirements stated in Chapter 15 and any other requirements specified in the Environmental Authorisation.

-Performance Indicator A qualified ECO is appointed prior to the commencement of any construction activities (including pre-construction set-up activities) on site. ----------------------- ---
+The appointed ECO must be e advised of the construction start date, before any activities commence on site so that the ECO can perform a pre-commencement inspection and plan for environmental awareness trair ning of construction workers.
+Performance Indicator A qualified ECO and Environmental Auditor is appointed prior to the commencement of any construction activities renormance malcalor (including pre-construction set-up activities) on site.